Stein Variational Evolution Strategies: A Stein Variational Evolution Strategy

 \subsection{Practical considerations}

 We now discuss some modifications to the algorithm that we found beneficial in practice.
-As noted earlier, the update of the particle in Eq.\ \eqref{eq:sv-cma-mu} smoothens the gradient approximation across all particles.
+As noted earlier, the update of the particle in Eq.~\eqref{eq:sv-cma-step} smoothens the gradient approximation across all particles.
 As a result, the magnitude of the effective steps is reduced compared to standard CMA-ES.
 Since CMA-ES reduces the step-size $\sigma$ automatically when small steps are taken, this may lead to premature convergence.
 An example that illustrates this problem is a bimodal distribution with both modes far apart, such that for most particles $k(\vx, \vy)$ is close to zero for all pairs $\vx, \vy$ that are sampled from different modes.
-In this scenario, the driving force term of the SVGD update corresponds to the vanilla CMA-ES update scaled down by the factor of $1 / n$.
+In this scenario, the driving force term of the update corresponds to the vanilla CMA-ES update, scaled down by the factor of $1 / \varrho$.
 Hence, the proposed steps in this scenario would shrink iteratively.
-To address this issue, we propose the following simplified particle update that we found to work well in practice:
+To address this issue, we propose the following simplified particle update: